kubernetes/website/docs/tasks/administer-cluster/encrypt-data.md

 `aesgcm` | AES-GCM with random nonce | Must be rotated every 200k writes | Fastest | 16, 24, or 32-byte | Is not recommended for use except when an automated key rotation scheme is implemented.

-Each provider supports multiple keys - the keys are tried in order for decryption, and if the provider is the first provider the first key is used for decryption.
+Each provider supports multiple keys - the keys are tried in order for decryption, and if the provider is the first provider, the first key is used for encryption.

 ## Encrypting your data